ankitsinghaniyaz/cualdron-of-life/content/blog/facing_the_uncertain.md

 >, In the end, it's only the chances we didn't take that we regret

 One more question, do you also like me feel that most of your sentences start with an I?
-Is this being selfish even my speech or this is just a lame thought? :')
+Is this being selfish in my speech or this is just a lame thought? :')

 In my head I've some ideas, there is a way I want to live my life.
-But the comfort of confirming with what everyone doe holds me back.
+But the comfort of confirming with what everyone do holds me back.
 The care for my family that I have to earn a living holds me back.
 Sometimes, I feel that all these are the stories I am telling myself to keep me in the comfort where I am.

 Still looking for some clarity, I hope I have the courage to live the life the way it is supposed to be.
 Pray that I have the strength to live my life to the fullest. :)